openminted/omtd-stack-setup/docs/operations.md

 this order (order maters) :
 1. Mesos master on cluster manager
 2. Chronos on cluster manager
-3. mesos slaves on every node
+3. Mesos slaves on every node

 Also, check the credentials on Mesos master.
 Do they much with the credentials on the nodes and Chronos?